 GRI G4: Abbreviation of “Fourth Generation Global Reporting Initiative”: initiative that formulates guidelines for preparing corporate sustainability reports.

 Gross margin: Gross profit as a percentage of revenue.

-Group Compliance and Risk Committee: The Schaeffler Group’s centralized committee responsible for coordinating the flow of information about risks throughout the organization.
+Group Compliance and Risk Committee (GCRC): The Schaeffler Group’s centralized committee responsible for coordinating the flow of information about risks throughout the organization.

 Hedge accounting: Using financial instruments to hedge items recognized in the statement of financial position and future cash flows.
 Both effectiveness and documentation of the hedging relationship are prerequisites for reflecting hedging relationships in the financial statements.